 *Hotel Marignan, Paris

-The grand façade of this onetime townhouse—built in 1858 on a quiet block off the Champs-Élysées and expanded in the 1920s—belies its of-the-moment interiors, masterminded by Pierre Yovanovitch, a current favorite of the French design cognoscenti.
+The grand façade of this onetime townhouse—built-in 1858 on a quiet block off the Champs-Élysées and expanded in the 1920s—belies its of-the-moment interiors, masterminded by Pierre Yovanovitch, a current favourite of the French design cognoscenti.

 *Das Stue, Berlin

 The curving, neoclassical stone walls of Berlin’s former Royal Dutch Embassy—built in the 1930s by German architect Johann Emil Schaudt on the southern edge of the Tiergarten park—became Das Stue in 2012.
 Spanish-born, Italy-based architect Patricia Urquiola designed the public spaces, while Potsdam-based architecture firm Axthelm Architekten conceived a new wing.

 The hotel’s 80 rooms and suites, as well as its bar, restaurants, and spa, share a bold and playful style, from the copper pots hanging above a long table in its Michelin-starred Mediterranean eatery to the leather animals that Urquiola placed amid furnishings of her own design, referencing the nearby zoo.